mohamedyahyawaseem/Mohamed-Yahya-Waseem-portfolio-/README.md

   - Designed an interactive **Power BI dashboard** with drill-throughs and basic Python visualizations.
 - **Impact:** Delivered actionable insights into shipment efficiency, sales trends, and customer behavior.

+### 📈 *Udemy Course Analysis Dashboard*
+- **Description:** Developed a dashboard to analyze Udemy course data, providing insights into course popularity, instructor performance, and learner engagement.
+- **Key Features:**
+  - Integrated multiple datasets to build a comprehensive data model.
+  - Highlighted trends such as top-performing courses, instructor ratings, and learner preferences.
+  - Designed custom visuals using **Power BI** and performed advanced data transformations.
+- **Tools Used:** Power BI, Excel, DAX.

+### 🌍 *Agriculture Impact by Climate on Global Level*
+- **Description:** Analyzed the global impact of climate change on agricultural production using **Python** and **Power BI**.
+- **Key Features:**
+  - Conducted in-depth analysis using climate and agricultural datasets.
+  - Visualized trends in crop yields, geographic patterns, and climate-related risks.
+  - Designed an interactive dashboard with drill-throughs and slicers for exploring country-level and global insights.
+- **Impact:** Provided actionable insights into mitigating climate risks and improving agricultural efficiency.

 ---

 ## 🎓 Education